-All body systems are necessary for an organism to be able to survive and reproduce.
-In this article we’ll focus on the systems of the human body – similar systems are required by all animals, but the details of how they accomplish their tasks may vary.
+All body systems are necessary for a complex organism to be able to survive and reproduce.
+This article will focus on the systems of the human body; similar systems are required by all animals, but the details of how they accomplish their tasks may vary.

 Functions that must be performed by an animal to stay alive include: